rdimaio/eliza-py/README.md

     - (note that the memory stack discussed in the paper does not persist through sessions, like the original;
     otherwise the program would "remember" your input (or another user's input) from past sessions, even though each session should only focus on the current user's present thoughts.)
+- Equivalent keys are not grouped within the same rules (p.
+5) but are expanded so that each keyword has its own set of rules.
+This is done for clarity at the cost of negligible increased storage space of disk.
+- `DLIST` in the original implementation is called `tag` in this implementation.
+It works the same way.

 ## Why JSON and not CSV?
 Each keyword has a **variable** amount of decomposition rules,